 It worked!
 Best of all, this pizza is so filling compared with pizza made with wheat.
 I could only eat one slice and we ended up with a lot of pizza leftovers for lunch the next day!

 Here’s the recipe and method of preparation I came up with that has turned out to be one of our favorite meals of late.
-Many thanks to Kristin and Kara for the inspiration for this recipe.
+Many thanks to Kristin and Cara for the inspiration for this recipe.

 Coconut Flour Pizza Crust